dms-vep/dms-vep-pipeline-3/homepage/README.md

 conda install -c conda-forge nodejs
 ```

-Now you'll need a `package.json` file to tell `npm` which packages to install.
-Copy the `package.json` file from `dms-vep-pipeline-3` into the root (top level) of your project directory.
-Once it's there, run the following command to install the necessary Javascript packages:
+You'll need to make a `package.json` file to tell `npm` which packages to install.
+Copy the `package.json` file from `dms-vep-pipeline-3` into the root (top level) of your project directory and run the following command to install the necessary Javascript packages:

 ```bash
 npm install